Chapter 41: Reversals – 160 AK, Early Spring

 James laughed.
 “I think you may have that wrong.”

-Vincent Donofrio entered the tent, “Just who I was looking for.
-R’bekah is rallying our people from here to High Castle.
+Vincent Donitoro entered the tent, “Just who I am looking for.
+Rebekah is rallying our people from here to High Castle.
 She asks you to send whatever forces you can spare from blockading Lorness Castle to reinforce the king.”

 Sylvanus looked from Vincent to Norin to James.
 “It would seem that I need my ears cleaned out.
 I should have heeded J’shua’s call more quickly.
 How well do you ride, James?